steviebeenz/BubbleAnticheatReborn/docs/index.md

 # Bubble Anticheat Reborn

-## The Anticheat That everyone Uses, Reborn for 1.8 and Later.
+## The Anticheat That Everyone Loves, Reborn for 1.8 and Later.

 ### Getting Started: